pelagios/pelagios.github.io/content/_activities/pedagogy.md

 ---

-Supports the use of linked data in education and cultural heritage.
+Supports the use of linked data in education and cultural heritage